Cardiologist Eric Topol, MD,

 Shiv Gaglani is an MD/MBA candidate at the Johns Hopkins School of Medicine and Harvard Business School.
 He writes about trends in medicine and technology and has had his work published in Medgadget, The Atlantic, and Emergency Physicians Monthly.

-Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Implantable Devices, EP Basic Science, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias
+Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Implantable Devices, EP Basic Science, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias

-Keywords: Electrodes, Tachycardia, Ventricular, Wolff-Parkinson-White Syndrome, Ethanol, Tachycardia, Atrioventricular Nodal Reentry, Tachycardia, Sinus, Bradycardia, Electrocardiography, Heart Rate
+Keywords: Electrodes, Tachycardia, Ventricular, Wolff-Parkinson-White Syndrome, Ethanol, Tachycardia, Atrioventricular Nodal Reentry, Tachycardia, Sinus, Bradycardia, Electrocardiography, Heart Rate, ACC Publications

 < Back to Listings